hermanwaygo/slate/source/index.html.md

 # Introduction

 The Waygo API allows you to extract text from images, also known as OCR, in a way that is automatic and scalable.
 The API currently supports text extraction of Chinese, English, Japanese and Korean.
-The [detect endpoint](#detect-text) returns the position, color and background color of detected text, while the [translate endpoint](#translate) does the same, with the addition of returning an image with the text replaced with their English translations.
+The [detect endpoint](#detect-text) returns the position, color and background color of detected text.
 If you have any questions about the Waygo API or the documentation, please reach out to [sdk@waygoapp.com](mailto:sdk@waygoapp.com).

 # Authentication